-If you're in the mood for something a little more funky, Wishbone is a popular option for local families.
+If you're in the mood for something funky, Wishbone is a popular option for local families.
 The food is diverse enough that both adults and kids can find something to their liking (you can mix and match side dishes, a big plus), and there's also a menu geared just toward children.
-Another all-American choice in the Loop is South Water Kitchen, which offers a kids' menu and coloring books.

-A fun breakfast-and-lunch spot in Lincoln Park, Toast, 746 W. Webster St., at Halsted Street (tel.
-773/935-5600), serves up all-American favorites (pancakes, eggs, sandwiches) and employs an age-old restaurateur's device for keeping idle hands and minds occupied: Tables at this neighborhood spot are covered with blank canvases of butcher-block paper on which kids of all ages can doodle away with crayons.
+A fun breakfast-and-lunch spot, Toast, 746 W. Webster St., at Halsted Street in Lincoln Park (tel.
+773/935-5600) and 2046 N. Damen Ave. in Bucktown, serves up all-American favorites (pancakes, eggs, sandwiches) and employs an age-old restaurateur's device for keeping idle hands and minds occupied: Tables at this neighborhood spot are covered with blank canvases of butcher-block paper on which kids of all ages can doodle away with crayons.
 But be forewarned: This is a very popular spot for weekend brunch.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.